-While old versions of Plesk provided access to simply download log files, newer releases like version 12 and newer, include a completely revamped log viewer that’s actually quite handy!
+While old versions of Plesk provided access to simply download log files, newer releases (version 12.5+), include a completely revamped log viewer that’s actually quite handy!
+It will provide you with apache logs, nginx logs and PHP logging all in the same interface.

 Why would you want to view the logs?